Kameal22/react-trello-clone/README.md

 # React Trello clone.

-# To run it - simply clone a repository and run npm start after installing npm.
-Project will be deployed soon.
+# To run it - visit https://react-trello-clone-p46rl40ht-kameal22.vercel.app/.

 ## My newest project which I'm creating with a use of Redux toolkit to learn it in practice.
 It is also written in Typescript to improve my capability of using it in applications.